-ETO was unarguably the most influential and most circulated amongst a plethora of inofficial Europa newsletters that sprung up in the late Seventies and early Eighties.
+ETO was unarguably the most influential and most circulated amongst a plethora of inofficial Europa newsletters.
 First published by Bill Stone in 1985 it lasted a full five years before being taken over by Arthur Goodwin.

 TEM supports the Europa, Glory, and Great War series of games with game play reports, historical background articles, detailed orders of battle, game add ons, etc.

 Luiz Cláudio S. Duarte created this submission-based Europa quarterly in 2006 which was published as PDFs only.
 LOC lasted for 6 quarterly issues and ended in December, 2008, due to lack of submissions.

 Line of Communications

 Official Histories of the First World War

 Its been more than a hundred years since the First World War started.
 Its course and outcome defined most of the 20th century.
 Receding from public memory into history, it is also long enough in the past for the various official histories of the war to go into public domain.
 These days, most of the official histories are available online.

 For a lot of participants, the devastation caused by the Second World War meant that presenting an official version of it was a low priority.
 The Cold War also contributed to delays in publications, since many sources and documents remain classified up to the present, especially in the case of the Soviet Union.
 However, some valuable scientific work has been published by various contries.

 Bibliography of Publications by the Great General Staff, 1824-1919